 Effective May 20, 2012 with regard to Sundance Channel and July 1, 2012 with regard to AMC, WE tv and IFC, DISH Network terminated carriage of our national networks.
 At the time of the termination, DISH Network's termination reduced the Company's total subscribers under affiliation agreements by approximately 13%.
 This termination did not have a material impact on revenues, net for the year ended December 31, 2012.
-However, the termination did have a material impact on the Company's AOCF and operating income for the year ended December 31, 2012.
+However, the termination did have a material impact on the Company's and the National Network's AOCF and operating income for the year ended December 31, 2012.